sidx04/kzg-mini/README.md

 # kzg-mini

-A minimal, no-std compatible KZG polynomial commitment library for zk-SNARKs and cryptographic applications.
+A minimal implementation of the KZG commitment scheme.
 Built on top of the `arkworks` ecosystem.

 ## 🧩 Features